divgup/AspireProject/README.md

 # Steps to run application
 * Clone the project.
 * Navigate to project directory.
+* Set the MySQL username and password in /src/main/resources/application.properties file
 * Run command